Get Help Today(855) 593-1695

 The abuse of substances can make one feel hopeless, unworthy, and suicidal.
 Depressing suicidal thoughts from drug abuse can trigger the user to take other drugs such as stimulants to bring back good feelings.
 Unfortunately, once the drug wears off, their thoughts are far worse than before, leading to a cycle of abusing more drugs and developing more frequent and intense suicidal thoughts.

 Bipolar disorder is caused by a chemical imbalance in the brain, resulting in intense and uncontrollable episodes of both depression and mania.
 People with bipolar disorder often abuse drugs to reduce the severity of these episodes, ultimately causing increasingly irregular and severe levels of activity within the brain.
-Perhaps no mental health condition is as associated with dual diagnosis as bipolar disorder, and the majority of bipolar sufferers will develop a substance abuse disorder at some point in their lives.
+Few mental health conditions are as associated with dual diagnosis as bipolar disorder.
+Some studies have found that the majority of bipolar sufferers will develop a substance use disorder at some point in their lives.

 Borderline Personality Disorder

+Body dysmorphic disorder (BDD) is a body-image disorder characterized by intrusive or persistent real or imagined defects or flaws in one’s physical appearance.
 Obsessing over an overly-critical view of one’s body can lead to anxiety and many other health problems.
-Victims of BDD self-medicate to deal with stress and their depressing outlook on life.
+Victims of BDD self-medicate to deal with stress and depression-like on life.

-ADHD causes an inability to focus and a strong drive for constant activity.
-It is common for individuals with ADHD to abuse alcohol and their prescription medicines to cope.
-Shortly after beginning to cope in this manner, they develop a tolerance and begin the cycle of addiction.
+Attention-deficit hyperactivity disorder (ADHD) is characterized by an inability to focus and/or hyperactivity and/or impulsiveness that interferes with an individual’s ability to function.
+It is common for individuals with ADHD to abuse alcohol, their prescription medicines, and other drugs to alleviate symptoms.
+Shortly after beginning to cope in this manner, they may develop a tolerance and begin the cycle of addiction.

-Schizophrenics often abuse substances to handle their lack of ability to distinguish between fantasy and reality and to suppress auditory and visual hallucinations.
+Schizophrenia is characterized by individuals experiencing auditory and visual hallucinations, and can affect how a person thinks, feels, and behaves in a wide variety of ways.
+Individuals with schizophrenia often abuse substances to handle their lack of ability to distinguish between fantasy and reality and to suppress hallucinations.
 Tragically, substance abuse often greatly increases the severity and frequency of schizophrenic episodes.

 Low self-esteem often creates feelings of anxiety and depression.
-These hopeless feelings lead to substance abuse when victims fail to find a better way to cope.
-Treatment is often resisted because sufferers of low self-esteem often feel like they don’t deserve better.
+These feelings often lead to substance abuse when victims fail to find a better way to cope.
+Entering treatment is often resisted because sufferers of low self-esteem often feel like they don’t deserve better, although these individuals are usually very good participants once they do begin.

 Anger issues are typically made substantially worse by substance abuse, especially alcohol and stimulant abuse.
 Not only are anger issues more frequent and severe due to substance abuse, but episodes are more likely to result in violence due to reduced self-control.

-Predisposed to developing addictions, those who suffer from addictive personality disorder can develop any type of addiction mainly for the rewards they bring.
+Predisposed to developing addictions, those who have an addictive personality can develop any type of addiction mainly for the rewards they bring.
 The more they give into their addiction, the more they feed their disorder, and vice versa.

 Guilt can cause emotional chaos.
 It can keep you up at night worrying, and it can certainly put you at risk for drug abuse.
 People take drugs to forget about the experience they feel guilty about, which only delays and prolongs the experience, leading to more substance abuse and potentially addiction.